Collective or Class Actions and Claims Aggregation in Germany

 Claims aggregation consisting of a vehicle assignee of claims and a litigation funder responsible for the financials has since then been copied by others.
 For example, the affiliated companies MyRight and Financialright have aggregated more than 45,000 claims in the diesel litigation context, and have filed three aggregated claims involving a total of almost 10,000 claimants and more than 180,000 trucks against the truck cartel.
 In all proceedings, MyRight and Financialright are represented by the German office of the US law firm Hausfeld and are financially backed by a litigation funder, which – according to public information – invested €15 million into the diesel claim.

 However, the admissibility of such litigation vehicle claims – even if backed by a litigation funder – is disputed.
 In fact, the Regional Court of Munich dismissed the first and most voluminous (almost €900 million) Financialright claim against the truck cartel owing to a violation of the German Act on Out-of-Court Legal Services (RDG).
 In the court’s view, this act only provides for the possibility to assign claims to non-lawyers for the purpose of out-of-court debt collection and does not allow non-lawyers, such as Financialright, to aggregate claims for the sole purpose of litigation.
 Further grounds for the dismissal of the claim were the potential conflict between the assignors’ and the litigation funders’ interests and the fact that the different chances of success of the 85,000 aggregated claims could amount to an unfair litigation outcome for those assignors with more promising claims.
-This judgment of February 2020, which was subject to high media coverage in Germany, can be read as a clear statement against the attempts by Financialright and similar companies to introduce some sort of class action in German courts.
+This judgment of February 2020, which was subject to prominent media coverage in Germany, can be read as a clear statement against the attempts by Financialright and similar companies to introduce some sort of class action in German courts.
 Other regional courts have followed the reasoning and have dismissed aggregated claims against the sugar cartel and in the diesel context.
 However, some regional courts have indicated that they see no violation of German ethical rules by the claimant vehicles.
-In the end, the question whether and under what circumstances such aggregated claims can be filed in German courts by claimant litigation vehicles will be decided by the Federal Court of Justice.
-The latter has – in the context of landlord-tenant law – already ruled that an aggregation of claims for litigation might be admissible under specific circumstances.